JLESC/jlesc.github.io/_projects/fmm_project.md

 Together with the automatic testing framework, scaling bottlenecks of the method can be investigated much easier.

 ## Visits and meetings
-David Haensel will join the group of Pavan Balaji in Mai/June 2016 to develop a tasking scheme for the FMM based on Argobots.
-This visit is vital to the success of this project, since we require a very flexible andfine-grained tasking scheme with only minimal overhead from the tasking runtime (e.g. Argobots).
+David Haensel will join the group of Pavan Balaji in Mai/June 2016 to develop a tasking scheme for FMSolvr on Argobots.
+This visit is vital to the success of this project, since we require a very flexible and fine-grained tasking scheme with only minimal overhead from the tasking runtime (e.g. Argobots).

 ## Impact and publications
 none yet.